 - About 70% of small companies don’t have an SEO strategy in place.
 Businesses that are not investing in SEO are missing out on a chance to increase their online visibility and ranking on the first page

-- 50% of all organic search queries consist of four or more words.
+- Around 54% of search queries consist of 3 or more words.
 If your website does not include long-tail keywords, you’re missing out on vital web traffic that can affect your conversion rates

 - Around 61% of marketers believe that SEO is significant for online success.
 Ongoing SEO optimization is the most effective way to increase traffic and grow your business online

 - 46% of businesses have reported allocating $10,000 or more of their marketing budget for link building.
-Companies using SEO best practices have better chances to get on search engine pages and run successful campaigns
+Companies using SEO best practices have better chances of getting on search engine pages and running successful campaigns

 - Long-tail keywords have a higher click-through-rate (CTR), about 2.5x more than head terms (queries with one or two words)

 - Businesses that have online reviews are trusted more by customers.
 Around 88% of customers trust businesses that have online reviews.
 Social reviews on platforms such as Google Business Profile, Facebook, and Yelp are effective trust and conversion boosters